 Some of the key features of Intelligeni and Intelligeni NetOps Platform include:

 Microland has been recognized by Gartner and ISG as a Leader in SDN Transformation and Managed Network Services.
 These recognitions establish Microland as the trusted partner to deliver best-in-class network services for our clients.

 Our in-house Intelligeni NetOps Platform, which has driven many technological and operational transformations, is now enhanced to drive a platform-first approach.
 Intelligeni NetOps Platform provides the ability to innovate by seamlessly integrating with new technologies and performing dynamic capacity allocation with a single pane for orchestration and administration.

 If you want us to be a part of your network transformation journey, reach out to us at firstname.lastname@example.org

 Harish M N, Senior Solution Director - Network & Cyber Security.

 A technology leader with over 20 years of experience, Harish specializes in providing strategic direction to clients for leveraging IT infrastructure to deliver business outcomes.
 Over the years, he has built and led global teams to successfully deliver network design, transformation, and managed services.
-Harish currently overlooks the innovation and development of the Network Assurance Platform and Next-Gen Network Solutions for Microland.
+Harish currently overlooks the innovation and development of the Intelligeni NetOps Platform and Next-Gen Network Solutions for Microland.
 A mechanical engineering graduate, Harish enjoys reading everything from fiction to non-fiction, teaching during weekends and keenly follows sports.